 Because of the difference in indicators used, it is also not possible to compare areas in Wales with areas in England.

-Neath Port Talbot and Rhondda Cynon Taf have dimensions scores all below the Welsh average, although they both have at least two dimensions within 1 mark of the Welsh average.
+Neath Port Talbot, Rhondda Cynon Taf and Caerphilly have dimensions scores all below the Welsh average.

-15 local authority areas have two dimension scores above the Welsh average, and one local authority area, Conwy, has all three dimension scores above the Welsh average.
+Nine local authority areas have two dimension scores above the Welsh average, and three local authority areas, Pembrokeshire, Vale of Glamorgan and Cardiff, have all three dimension scores above the Welsh average.

-The three highest scores at the dimension level are (the Isle of Anglesey, Conwy and Ceredigion) in the Equality dimension.
+The three highest scores at the dimension level are (Isle of Anglesey, Gwynedd and Ceredigion) in the Equality dimension.

 This local condition dimension contains five domains: